l0rd/kata-cde/README.md

 Configure Che to:

 - Use the privileged udi image `TODO` as default container image.
+- Use a privileged SA for CDEs Pods?
-- Spec the following securityContext at every workspace:
+- Use the following securityContext spec for CDEs Pod:

 ```yaml
 TODO